 Don’t think solely about the features of your product.
 Think about the benefits your product brings to your customers too.
 What will they get that they are not able to get today from current alternatives?

-After describing your value proposition, it should be clear for you and for anyone else how your product ads value to your customers.
+After describing your value proposition, it should be clear to you and for anyone else how your product ads value to your customers.

 When you have your value proposition defined, it’s time to focus on the next question: